As of Firefly III 4.7.8 there are two ways to authenticate users. The settings to change these can be accessed through the

 ADLDAP_SYNC_FIELD finally, will be stored in the user table of Firefly III.
 My strong suggestion is to keep all of these the same.

-If necessary, you can set the following prefixes and suffixes so that the user’s LDAP accounts and the administrator account (optional) are properly formatted for use with your LDAP server:
+If necessary, you can set the following prefixes and suffixes so that the user’s LDAP accounts are properly formatted for use with your LDAP server:

 When you’re feeling especially daring, you can change the following fields to fine tune authentication with Firefly III.

 If you set